fluencelabs/nox-distro/README.md

 - [trust-graph](https://github.com/fluencelabs/trust-graph)
 - [registry](https://github.com/fluencelabs/registry)

-For those who whant to run IPFS node separately.
+For those who want to run IPFS node separately.
 Serves as a base image for all other image flavours.

 ### ipfs